nicorithner/giphy_project/STORIES.md

 ### Story 2

-After the visitor presses submit in the search form in the home page gets redirected to the index page In the 'search/index' page the visitor

-- [] Sees a sample of 10 gifs matching the query created
+- [] There is navigation bar on top with a link to the home page

 ### Story 3

-- [] There is navigation bar on top with a link to the home page
+After the visitor presses submit in the search form in the home page gets redirected to the index page.
+In the 'search/index' page the visitor

+- [] Sees a sample of 10 gifs matching the query created.